-- publicly reported.
-Difficult to interpret findings to identify target area for QI.
-I suppose the assumption is that these findings are given back to each clinic/group and its up to them to figure out what to do to improve? - No concerns - Yes - Publicly reported and used in accountability program.
-Appreciate that "In response to feedback, the developer reconvened an expert panel to review updates to the measure specifications." - Yes - Performance results are reported back annually to groups who submit data.
+- adherence rates are publicly reported and stakeholder input provided to guide changes in specifications.
+Difficult to interpret data from this measure. - ves - Performance results are reported back annually to groups who submit data.
 Publicly reported on the MN Health Scores.
-Groups being measured have been given their results and can appeal before public reporting.
-Feedback has been gathered through multi-stakeholder expert workgroup.
-Changes have been made based on feedback. - It's widely publicly reported, feedback has been broad and resulted in measure modifications
+Groups being measured have been given their results and they are provided the opportunity to appeal.
+Feedback has been gathered by an expert panel, and changes were implemented based on the feedback. - The opportunity for feedback was given and it was incorporated into the measure. - In use at MNCM - It's widely publicly reported, feedback has been broad and resulted in useful measure modifications

-4a.
+4b.
 Usability

-- A lower performing clinic may be serving more clinically severe and psychosocially complex patients yet still be provided acceptable treatment for major depression over longer period, possibly caring for more treatment resistant depression, patient still in care because they need continued care for this chronic, debilitating condition that can be impacted by factors outside the clinic/providers' control. - No concerns - Benefits outweigh the risks. - Unclear how much improvement is linked to this measure, as much improvement appears to predate the measure, and COVID-19 has interfered with ability to assess improvement.
-Nevertheless, no apparent harms or unintended consquences. - The Benefits outweigh any potential harm.
-By including adolescents early intervention can lead to treatment that will enhance quality of life. - Tracking scores over time can assist in the development and use of effective interventions for treatment of depression.
-The feedback to specific sites allows them the opportunity for quality improvement of current treatments.
+- A lower performing clinic may be serving more clinically severe and psychosocially complex patients yet still be provided acceptable treatment for major depression over longer period, possibly caring for more treatment resistant depression, patient still in care because they need continued care for this chronic, debilitating condition that can be impacted by factors outside the clinic/providers' control. - Benefits outweigh the risks. - Tracking scores over time can assist in the development and use of effective interventions for treatment of depression.
+The feedback to specific sites allows them the opportunity for quality improvement of patient care.
 No unintended consequences and ongoing measurement should have significant benefits to patient populations in the treatment of depression, especially with more opportunities for early detection with including adolescents.